-Greater Rapids area realtors Icon Realty Group went with a bold black and white color scheme and a round sign for maximum impact.
+Greater Rapids area real estate agents Icon Realty Group went with a bold black and white color scheme and a round sign for maximum impact.
 Love this one!

-Houston realtor John Nguyen’s open house signage is pretty amazing.
-He uses an 8 foot feather flag and A frame combination which can be seen from blocks away.
+Houston real estate agent John Nguyen’s open house signage is pretty amazing.
+He uses an 8-foot feather flag and A-frame combination which can be seen from blocks away.
 As you can imagine, he gets great traffic at all his open houses.

 If the local HOA won’t allow feather flags or directionals, a simple, bold design will get the job done.

 If you really want to impress your client, try one of these gorgeous post and sign systems from Quality Architectural.
 If anyone is using these, send me an email.
 I’d love to see what these look like in the field.